-We recognise the importance of social, environmental and ethical (SEE) matters and during 2013 continued our work on complying with the ABI disclosure guidelines on social responsibility (SR).
-SEE matters are integral to the philosophy of the Group.
-The Board and its committees from time to time receive reports on aspects of SEE.
+CSR recognises the importance of social, environmental and ethical ('SEE') matters and during 2014 we continued our work on complying with the ABI disclosure guidelines on social responsibility.
+SEE matters are integral to the philosophy of the Group and progress is periodically considered by the Board and its committees.

-In the following section, we summarise some of the activities which have been undertaken by our offices and employees.
+CSR has over 20 offices across the US, Europe and Asia-Pacific.
+In our Annual Report and Financial Statements 2014 (pages 36 and 37) and the Social Responsibility page of this website, we summarise some of the activities which have been undertaken by our employees in support of our corporate social responsibility.
 We are proud to be able to share details which demonstrate the dedication shown by our staff, their families and friends.
-The initiatives for these activities come either directly from individual employees or the social responsibility committee associated with a particular company office.
-CSR has over 20 offices across the US, Europe and Asia-Pacific.
+The initiatives for these activities come either directly from individual employees or the social responsibility committee associated with a particular office.

 The Company supports approved individual and team proposals by allowing time out of the working week (one day each year in the case of our UK-based employees, equivalent to 774 days for 2014) which is used for participation in charity events and community activities.
 In the UK the Company also offers additional incentive to each initiative by offering matched funding of up to £1,000 that is provided to the chosen charities.